ghostFaceKillah/CarND-CarsTracking/README.md

 [image_boxes_visualization]: ./img/boxes_visualization.jpg "Visualization of considered crops"
 [image_combining_predictions]: ./img/combining_predictions_2.jpg "Combining predictions"

+In this project, our goal is to write a software pipeline to detect vehicles in a video.

+The specific goals were to :

+* Perform a Histogram of Oriented Gradients (HOG) feature extraction on a labeled training set of images
+* Optionally, one can also apply a color transform and append binned color features, as well as histograms of color, to HOG feature vector.
+* Normalize your features and randomize a selection for training and testing.
+* Implement a sliding-window technique and use your trained classifier to search for vehicles in images.
+* Run your pipeline on a video stream and create a heat map of recurring detections frame by frame to reject outliers and follow detected vehicles.
+* Estimate a bounding box for vehicles detected.

 ### Feature extraction

+We start by describing the feature extraction part

 #### Histogram of Oriented Gradients (HOG)

 This assignment is based around HOG features (and some additional simple space / color features).